The Facilitator CAN:

 - answer other family law questions that you may have, and

-- provide you with information on how to handle the important issues of child support, spousal support, paternity, custody and visitation.
+- provide you with information on how to handle the important issues of child support, spousal support, paternity, custody, visitation, and requesting or responding to a domestic violence restraining order.

 The Facilitator CANNOT: